 Inspiring millions to defend the fragile ecosystems that sustain all life on earth.

-King Gizzard and the Lizard Wizard about ‘If Not Now, Then When?
+King Gizzard and the Lizard Wizard about their winning song ‘If Not Now, Then When?

 “I’ve written quite a few songs about climate change, but after the black summer bushfires in 2019-2020, shit started to feel dire.
 It still feels dire more dire.

 We need actual, real, tangible action from our leaders, otherwise what are they there for?

 Why are we not doing everything we humanly can to right our wrongs?

 When we’re literally on fire, why not now?
 If not now, then when?”